chloepalin/chloepalin.github.io/_posts/2023-05-23-first_model.md

 | 8     | 0.008557   | 0.137629   | 0.045946   | 00:11 |
 | 9     | 0.005860   | 0.136397   | 0.043243   | 00:10 |

-I still feel a little uncomfortable to run so much code that I don’t fully understand yet (as I am still in the early stages of the fast.ai course), but I am taking Jeremy’s advice and went ahead with building my animal classifier model.
-I'm sure as I get further ahead in the course, the code will begin to make sense.
-What I know so far though is that fast.ai is very neat code and very powerful.
+With each passing epoch, I observed a consistent decrease in both training and validation losses.
+This reduction in losses is a strong indicator of the model's ability to better understand and classify from the training data, translating into improved accuracy.
+Remarkably, by the ninth epoch, the training loss had dwindled to an impressive 0.005860, with a validation loss of 0.136397.
+Surprisingly, the error rate remained steady at 0.043243 from the fifth to the ninth epoch, underscoring the model's capacity to maintain its newfound accuracy.
+From my trained model, I was able to analyse the results with confusion matrices and T-SNE, which I will explain further in my assessment report.

 [Here is the link to my notebook GUI that can use the images to determine what animal it is!](https://colab.research.google.com/drive/1f7c881ImRZC4xVS6VUMfh-2akrpRVFPq#scrollTo=SBnJD5JJZclE&line=1&uniqifier=1)
 The GUI shows the probability of the animal it has chosen as the predicted animal.

 ![Notebook cell output](cell.png)

+I still feel a little uncomfortable to run so much code that I don’t fully understand yet (as I am still in the early stages of the fast.ai course), but I am taking Jeremy’s advice and went ahead with building my animal classifier model.
+I'm sure as I get further ahead in the course, the code will begin to make sense.
+What I know so far though is that fast.ai is very, very neat code!